-For ways to decrease the vehicle speed, see "Cruise control" in this section.
+For ways to decrease the vehicle speed, see "Cruise control" in this Section.

 Be careful when downshifting on a slippery surface.
-Abrupt shifting could cause the vehicle to spin or skid.
+Abrupt shifting could cause the vehicle to skid or spin.

 (e) Using "2" and "L" positions

 The "2" and "L" positions are used for strong engine braking as described previously.